About this archive

 This also discusses the Free Press in the broader context of a journalistic and publishing phenomenon: the dozens of small-circulation "alternative" newspapers that emerged in Britain's towns and cities around the same time.
 It was a phenomenon driven mainly by disillusion with conventional politics but facilitated by developments in printing technology that opened the way for people with very limited resources to publish their own newspapers.

-During its six-year existence the Free Press published 31 issues, with a total of 300-plus tabloid-sized pages.
-These have all been digitised for the archive as PDF files with legible text.
+During its six-year existence the Free Press published 31 issues, with a total of more than 300 tabloid-sized pages.
+These have all been digitised for the archive as large PDF files (about five megabytes each).

-There was a variety of "alternative" activity in the city at the time and some of it is documented in the "Bits and pieces" section.
-This section also includes scanned pages from several small-scale publications, including the Tuebrook Bugle, the Mersey People, the Scottie Press, Pak-o-Lies and Openings magazine.
+There was a variety of other "alternative" publishing activity in the city at the time and some of it is documented in the "Bits and pieces" section.
+This includes scanned pages from several small-scale publications, including the Tuebrook Bugle, the Mersey People, the Scottie Press, Pak-o-Lies and Openings magazine.

 Brian Whitaker